AI Agents LangGraph

 When to Use Which (or Both)

-- Use LangChain alone for:
+Use LangChain alone

 - Straightforward RAG pipelines.